Shattajit/Thesis_based_project/README.md

 ## Features

-- **Face Detection**: Utilizes MTCNN to detect multiple faces in images.
+- **Face Detection**: Utilized MTCNN to detect multiple faces in images.

-- **Face Recognition**: Uses FaceNet to extract facial embeddings and compares them using cosine similarity.
+- **Face Recognition**: Used FaceNet to extract facial embeddings and compares them using cosine similarity.

 - **Attendance Logging**: Tracks and records attendance information, marking individuals as 'Present' or 'Absent'.

-- **Dynamic Thresholding**: Employs adaptive thresholding to improve face matching accuracy based on image quality.
+- **Dynamic Thresholding**: Employed adaptive thresholding to improve face matching accuracy based on image quality.

 - **Report Generation**: Exports attendance data to an Excel file (`attendance_log.xlsx`).